 The British phlegmatic expression had vanished from the guest's face, which was baffled for a moment.
 Then, with a forced smile, he asked what we could celebrate so important to justify the high uniform for everyone ...

-"This evening the Italian sailors celebrate one of the most glorious victories of the Second World War ..." - said the Commander repeating exactly the same words used with arrogance from the Scotsman to announce the celebration of the night of Taranto on the previous occasion.
+"This evening the Italian sailors celebrate one of the most glorious victories of the Second World War ..." - the Commander commented repeating exactly the same words used with arrogance by the Scotsman to announce the celebration of the Taranto night on the previous occasion.

 "Operation GA3 ...
 The night of Alexandria !!!".
 It was the December 18.

 The guest blanched in the face aware of the whammy not so much from him as from his celebrated Royal Navy.
 He quickly drank his aperitif while everyone around looked at him grinning and, during dinner, it was his turn to listen to the celebration of the event.

 "A single submarine, three old torpedoes modified and ridden by only six brave men able to penetrate the most armed British naval base and blow up the two most powerful armor of the enemy fleet.
 An exceptional result achieved with insignificant resources and that no other marine in the world has ever been able to match; not the fruit of economic or military power but only of the great Italian imagination and of the ardor of our people.
 And you think that our six heroes have also made it possible to save the lives of all the English sailors of the battle ship he mined.
 An authentic legend recognized as such all over the world. "

 And to increase the dose: "Let's imagine, dear commander, that in Italy there was not the use of celebrating this like many other similar actions because they are considered ordinary administration and simple fulfillment of their duty in accordance with our oath, just her, last month there He made us understand the absolute value of our people and the importance of reminding them to the world. "